-eCommerce Merchants Need Cash Acceptance at a Variety of Convenient Locations
+eCommerce Merchants Need Cash Acceptance beyond Oxxo Payments at More Convenient Locations

 Only 37 percent of Mexicans have a bank account.
 (Center for Global Development et al.) With ecommerce surging in popularity, partially due to the COVID-19 pandemic, the ability to use cash to pay for digital transactions is an important lifeline for many Mexican consumers.
 Oxxo Mexico Cash Payments remain a popular way for people without bank accounts to buy goods and settle bills.
 But the Oxxo payment method may not be right for everyone.